xat/airtar/README.md

 # airtar

-airtar is a tiny wrapper around [airpaste](https://github.com/mafintosh/airpaste) and tar.
+airtar is a tiny wrapper around [airpaste](https://github.com/mafintosh/airpaste) and [tar-fs](https://github.com/mafintosh/tar-fs).
 It can be used to send multiple files within your local network without knowing the IP or hostname of the receiver.
 Basicly it does the same as calling `tar c . | airpaste` on the sender-side and `airpaste | tar x` on the receiver-side.
 On top it adds some sugar like displaying the transfer rate.